ecorbero/_rodrileonel_ChatNode/README.md

 This folder has the files for the Node Js Server App.

-You will need the folder with the Flutter files as well.
+You will need the folder with the [Flutter files](https://github.com/ecorbero/_rodrileonel_ChatFlutter) as well.

 ## Description

-Flutter 3.0 Chat App, with Node Js, Mongoose and JWT Authentication
+Flutter 3.0 Chat App, with Node Js, Mongoose and Token JWT Authentication.

+The app allows you to have private and room chats.

 ## Getting Started